clarus/smart-print/README.md

 Inspired by [PPrint](http://gallium.inria.fr/~fpottier/pprint/) of [François Pottier](http://pauillac.inria.fr/~fpottier/) and [Nicolas Pouillard](http://nicolaspouillard.fr/).
 What it gives you:
 * a generic pretty-printing library in OCaml
 * a simple set of document combinators
-* no multiple space and no trailing space
+* multiple spaces collapsing and no trailing space
 * three printing modes: no splitting, splitting only when necessary, splitting at all spaces

 Install